Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Results

 \section{Results}

-\paragraph{Non-deterministic preferences} \Cref{tab:win_rates_summary} shows the win rates computed with GPT-4o as judge for 1,000 randomly selected sample-prompts $x$ from the CNN Daily TL;DR evaluation set~\citep{nallapati2016abstractive} under OOD settings.
-We follow similar settings as~\cite{rafailov2023direct} but further ground the prompt using human-written summaries as reference for GPT to conduct its evaluation (see \Cref{app:eval-prompts}).
-For a fairer evaluation~\citep{wang2024eliminating,goyal2023newssummarizationevaluationera, rafailov2023direct}, we swap positions of \(\pi_\theta\)-generated summaries $y$ in the prompt to eliminate any positional bias and evaluate the generated summaries on criteria like coherence, preciseness and conciseness, \textit{with the human written summaries explicitly in the prompt to guide evaluation.} Note that the win rate does not necessarily equal $N/1000$ because for a small number of samples ($<$ 10) GPT-4o did not return a judgment.
+\paragraph{Non-deterministic preferences} \Cref{tab:win_rates_summary} shows the win rates computed with GPT-4o as judge for 1,000 randomly selected prompts from the CNN/Daily Mail test corpus under OOD settings.
+We follow similar settings as~\citet{rafailov2024direct} but further ground the prompt using human-written summaries as reference for GPT to conduct its evaluation (see \Cref{app:eval-prompts}).
+For a fairer evaluation~\citep{wang2024eliminating,goyal2023newssummarizationevaluationera, rafailov2024direct}, we swap positions of \(\pi_\theta\)-generated summaries $y$ in the prompt to eliminate any positional bias and evaluate the generated summaries on criteria like coherence, preciseness and conciseness, \textit{with the human written summaries explicitly in the prompt to guide evaluation.} Note that the win rate does not necessarily equal $N/1000$ because for a small number of samples ($<$ 10) GPT-4o did not return a judgment.
 These samples were discarded from the denominator.

-For all policies \(\pi_\theta\) trained on all three splits of the training data: {$\mathcal{D}_{all}$}, {$\mathcal{D}_{hc,he}$}, and {$\mathcal{D}_{\ell c,\ell e}$}, we compute the win-rates of DRDO vs. e-DPO and DPO to evaluate how each method performs at various levels of preference types.
+For all policies \(\pi_\theta\) trained on all three splits of the training data---{$\mathcal{D}_{all}$}, {$\mathcal{D}_{hc,he}$}, and {$\mathcal{D}_{\ell c,\ell e}$}---we compute the win-rates of DRDO vs. e-DPO and DPO to evaluate how each method performs at various levels of preference types.
 Across all settings, DRDO policies significantly outperform the two baselines.
 For instance, DRDO's average win rates are almost 79.4\% and 79.9\% against e-DPO and DPO, respectively.
-As we had hypothesized, DRDO-aligned \(\pi_\theta\) is able to learn preferences more effectively, especially in {$\mathcal{D}_{\ell c,\ell e}$} the subset containing more non-deterministic preference samples.
+As we had hypothesized, DRDO-aligned \(\pi_\theta\) is able to learn {\it all} preferences, deterministic and non-deterministic, effectively, and is superior at modeling {$\mathcal{D}_{\ell c,\ell e}$} the subset containing more non-deterministic preference samples, without sacrificing performance on the deterministic subset ({$\mathcal{D}_{hc,he}$) and overall ({$\mathcal{D}_{all}$).
 This suggests that DRDO is more robust to OOD-settings at various levels of difficulty in learning human preferences.

 \paragraph{Reward distillation}